type(False)

 All of the examples above are ‘numeric’ - basically, a catch-all class for things that are in some way, shape, or form numbers.
 Integers and decimal numbers are both numeric, but so are logicals (because they can be represented as 0 or 1).

 You may be asking yourself at this point why this matters, and that’s a decent question.
-We will eventually be reading in data from spreadsheets and other similar tabular data, and types become very important at that point, because we’ll have to know how python handles type conversions.
+We will eventually be reading in data from spreadsheets and other similar tabular data, and types become very important at that point, because we’ll have to know how python

 Above, we looked at automatic type conversions, but in many cases, we also may want to convert variables manually, specifying exactly what type we’d like them to be.
 A common application for this in data analysis is when there are “NA” or ” ” or other indicators in an otherwise numeric column of a spreadsheet that indicate missing data: when this data is read in, the whole column is usually read in as character data.
-So we need to know how to tell python that we want our string to be treated as a number, or vice-versa.
+So we need to know how to tell python

-x = 3
+= 3

-y = "3.14159"
+x = "3.14159"

-x + y
++ y

-x + float(y)
++ float(y) x

 TypeError: unsupported operand type(s) for +: 'int' and 'str'